“It’s very difficult for a woman in 1862 to achieve anything beyond motherhood … but not impossible.” The Yankee Maiden, Samantha Lee

 I stepped forward.
 “Hey!
 That is uncalled for!”

 “Well, here’s another!”
 He swung his left fist, and I ducked under it taking a pugilist’s stance.
-Before he could recover from his miss, I jabbed him two heavy blows to the body followed by an uppercut that reeled him backwards.
+Before he could recover from his miss, I jabbed him two heavy blows to the body followed by an uppercut that reeled him backward.

 Stunned, he stood still as two constables ran up and grabbed his arms.